Table of Contents

 Help for Alcoholism and Depression Dual Diagnosis

 Obtaining the necessary professional help for alcoholism and depression is the first step in reclaiming one’s life and avoiding potentially devastating consequences.
 Sadly, too many people with these dual diagnosis disorders never reach out and get the help they need.
 Barriers to getting treatment might include the belief they will lose their job if they go to rehab, that their reputation will be at risk if others learn of their struggles, or assuming that they cannot afford treatment.
 All of these issues can be managed to overcome the barriers to treatment.

 Treatment for alcoholism and depression begins with detoxification.
 During detox, the body will struggle to adjust to the lack of alcohol it has come to expect.
 Neurotransmitters have been remapped in response to the consistent influx of alcohol over an extended period of time, so when alcohol is withheld the body is destabilized, resulting in withdrawal symptoms.

-During a medical detox, the individual will be closely monitored for the duration, usually 5-7 days, until he or she has stabilized.
+During a residential detox, the individual will be closely monitored for the duration, usually 5-7 days, until he or she has stabilized.
 Treatment interventions will assist with both physical and psychological withdrawal symptoms, including those related to depression.

 Following detox and withdrawal, the individual will embark on an addiction treatment program that helps them make fundamental changes in the thought patterns that have controlled behaviors, resulting in alcohol abuse.
 In cognitive behavioral therapy, these thought and behavior patterns are examined and reframed to break the engrained addictive habits.

 Other types of psychotherapy that are effective for addiction treatment are dialectical behavior therapy, contingency management, and motivational interviewing.
 Therapy is offered in both one-on-one sessions and group sessions and often includes family or couples therapy.

 Medication is provided for the depression.
 The antidepressants help to rebalance brain chemistry, but they take at least four weeks to become effective.
 Concurrently, holistic activities offered at the rehab can assist with the depression, such as using acupuncture, mindfulness training, or art therapy as complimentary to the traditional psychotherapy and medication interventions.